 Karen Smith, Operations Director

-Karen is a technology consultant and project manager who has been tasked with applying business principles like organization, management, and process design to a political campaign.
+Karen Smith is a technology consultant and project manager who has been tasked with applying business principles, such as organization, management, and process design, to a political campaign.
 She first met Martha years ago in the world of volunteer breast-feeding support, where she and Martha connected over the importance of access to affordable healthcare and maternal/infant health.
-She holds a BA in Cognitive Science and an MS in Computer Science both from Northwestern University.
+She holds a bachelor’s degree in Cognitive Science and a master’s degree in Computer Science, both from Northwestern University.

 Rudy Anderson, Fundraising Director

-Rudy Anderson has over 10 years experience in non-profit philanthropy.
-Through his work with the American Academy of Pediatrics, the American College of Chest Physicians, and the CHEST Foundation, he has developed new, creative, and sustainable resources of support that has culminated in more than $15 million over the past 5 years.
+Rudy Anderson has more than 10 years’ experience in non-profit philanthropy.
+Through his work with the American Academy of Pediatrics, the American College of Chest Physicians, and the CHEST Foundation, he has developed new, creative, and sustainable resources of support that has culminated in more than $15 million over the past five years.
 Rudy’s true passion has been in collaboration and coalition building that has led to more than 50 public-private and non-profit partnerships.

-Beyond his day job at CHEST, Rudy is a member of a number of fundraising professional development organizations, and plays an active role in his city’s political planning.
-Rudy recently received his CAE, Certified Association Executive certificate from ASAE (American Society of Association Executives) and holds a BA in Philosophy from the College of the Holy Cross in Worcester, MA.
+Beyond his day job at CHEST, Rudy is a member of a number of fundraising professional development organizations and plays an active role in his city’s political planning.
+Rudy recently received his Certified Association Executive (CAE) certificate from American Society of Association Executives (ASAE) and holds a bachelor’s degree in Philosophy from the College of the Holy Cross in Worcester, MA.

 Sara Holing, Policy Advisor

-Sara Holing is a social worker and mother of two who helps advise the campaign on policy areas.
+Sara Holing is a social worker and mother of two who helps advise the campaign on policy.
 She met Martha through community political activism.
 Sara has experience in working with children, teens, families, individuals and couples as they manage living with mental illness.
-Sara holds a Bachelor of Social Work, a Master of Social Work and is a Licensed Clinical Social Worker.
+Sara holds a bachelor’s degree in Social Work, a master’s degree in Social Work, and is a licensed clinical social worker.

 Wilma Van Arragon, Super Volunteer

-Wilma is a proud member of Team Martha who has known Martha and her family for many years.
+Wilma Van Arragon is a proud member of Team Martha who has known Martha and her family for many years.
 They first met at church, but then their paths crossed at other events that focused on issues of social justice and community activism.
-Wilma is a retired Certified School Nurse, and has a BSN from University of Illinois at Chicago and a Master of Arts in Teaching and Leadership from St. Xavier, as well as a Masters in Education from Cambridge in Boston.
-In Martha Wilma has found a partner in advocacy for health care, education, environmental health, and social justice.
+Wilma is a retired certified school nurse and has a bachelor’s degree from University of Illinois at Chicago and a Master of Arts in Teaching and Leadership from St. Xavier, as well as a master’s in Education from Cambridge College in Boston, MA.
+In Martha, Wilma has found a partner in advocacy for health care, education, environmental health, and social justice.